 We can't answer that for you.
 We can only present the facts.
 As a sole trader, you're personally responsible for your business's debts.
 If you form a limited company, its finances are separate from your personal finances, but you do have more responsibilities to consider.

-You can obviously sort everything yourself – keeping company records, recording any changes and filing your accounts – but an accountant can help manage these things on a daily basis.
+You can sort everything yourself – keeping company records, recording any changes and filing your accounts – but an accountant can help manage these things daily.
 Just remember you're still legally responsible for your company's records, accounts and performance.

 Follow the rules for your type of business

 How about if you export and do business abroad?
 And have you thought about data protection yet?
 These are all critical questions to ask yourself, as what you do next might require a few boxes being ticked.

 Did you know some types of business insurance are required by law in the UK?
 If you're an employer, you are legally obliged to have employers' liability insurance to cover the cost of compensating staff who are injured or become ill through work.

 Some professions are also required to have professional indemnity insurance by their professional bodies or regulators.
 Many other businesses decide to take out this type of insurance to protect themselves against claims – ad agencies, consultancies and design agencies being the most likely.
 In which case, it might be something you want to consider.

 Meanwhile, other insurances are optional – such as commercial property insurance and liability insurance.
 Take a look at this handy guide by ABI to find out more.